Measure performance and set targets

 - Which of your products and services are successful?
 Are some not performing as planned?
 Do any of your products generate a high percentage of sales and high-profit margins?
 Use this information to make product improvements or discontinue low performing products or services if you can.

 - What causes problems for your business?
 Review areas such as pricing, marketing, sales and after-sales service, design, packaging and systems.
 Look for 'quick wins' initially, and scrutinise areas that require comprehensive improvements.

 - Do you need more regular financial management reviews?
 Are you managing your direct costs, overheads and assets?
 Can you do things differently or use new materials to lower your costs?
-Consider ways in which you can negotiate the right deal with suppliers.
+Consider ways in which you can negotiate supplier contracts.

 Once you identify your challenging or most profitable areas, you should find the correct measurements to assess them.